attack-community/website/about.md

 # Contact

-If you want to get in touch with us, don't hesitate to join the [Gitter chat](https://gitter.im/attack-community/Lobby#).
-You can also reach us via email info@attack-community.org.
+If you want to get in touch with us, you can reach us via email info@circl.lu or contact@freddydezeure.eu.